kasirajan22/CQRS.CRUD/README.md

 # CQRS using MediatR

-Here's a rewritten version of the text in simpler terms:

 CQRS is a way to separate how we read and write data in an application.
 It divides data operations into two types:

 * Queries: These are read-only operations that retrieve data without changing it.